-The BBC and other media networks carried a news story this week about a new vulnerability that has been discovered in a widely used, but probably unknown to most, software library.
+The BBC and other media networks carried a news story this week about a new vulnerability, the Heartbleed bug, that has been discovered in a widely used, but probably unknown to most, software library.

 OpenSSL is used on around 66% of the internet to protect sensitive information (names, passwords etc.) when it passes from one server to another.
 A fix is available, which all providers are now applying.
 As a result of this you might be advised by your cloud service providers to change your password.
 For example, I just received an email from Bufferapp.com (if you have a number of social media accounts you should check Buffer out).
 They had to apply the fix and advised me to change my password – which I have done!